Devilance: Powers and abilities

-Equipment

 Devilance's principal weapon is his lance, which serves many functions.
 It can fire powerful energy blasts.
 It enables Devilance to fly by holding onto it.
 It contains circuitry enabling him to track down his victims.
 Other circuitry causes his lance to return to him if he is separated from it.
 Devilance can cause his lance's blade to glow with destructive energy.
 He can also mentally command the lance to leap onto an adversary and tightly coil itself about him.

+In other media

+Devilance appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.